P & K – Is now the time to take advantage of low prices and build up soil reserves?

 The RB209 states ‘experimental evidence shows that applying the maintenance dressing of P and K fertilisers to soils at index 0 or 1, even with the suggested addition for build up, will rarely increase the yield of many arable crops to that achieved on index 2 soils given the maintenance dressing alone’.
 Maintaining correct P and K base levels is also the only way to ensure full efficiency from Nitrogen inputs.
 A simple calculation of previous year’s yield to understand rotational balances will also save time and money.

-Phosphate and Potash markets have seen significant price falls over the last 12 months, nearing the lows of 2009 and 2010, primarily due to lack of recent demand.
+Phosphate and Potash markets have seen price falls over the last 12 months, nearing the lows of 2009 and 2010 for phosphate and 2016 for potash, primarily due to lack of recent demand.
 Many believe the world market price is on a cycle depending on commensurate crop prices.
 Along with cash flow, affordability is a critical indicator of demand.
 So, as drilling finishes and we move towards calculating P and K requirements for application a number of questions should be asked.

 - When did I last do soil testing and can I access soil analyses from previous years?